By Stan Deresinski, MD, FACP, FIDSA

 SYNOPSIS: Prior to initiation of hepatitis C virus treatment with direct-acting antivirals, patients should be screened for hepatitis B virus coinfection.
 Those who are hepatitis B virus-infected should receive ongoing monitoring for flares and reactivation of hepatitis B.

-SOURCE: FDA Drug Safety Communication: FDA warns about the risk of hepatitis B reactivating in some patients treated with direct-acting antivirals for hepatitis C. Available at: http://www.fda.gov/downloads/Drugs/DrugSafety/UCM523499.pdf.
+SOURCE: FDA Drug Safety Communication.
+FDA warns about the risk of hepatitis B reactivating in some patients treated with direct-acting antivirals for hepatitis C. Available at: .
 Accessed Oct.
 17, 2016.

-After HBV reactivation, at least 12 of the 24 received treatment with either tenofovir or entacavir, and at least six received no treatment.
+After HBV reactivation, at least 12 of the 24 received treatment with either tenofovir or entecavir, and at least six received no treatment.
 Anti-HBV treatment was delayed in at least five of the 12, and one of these patients died; it was possibly delayed in at least three others, including the patient who required transplantation.
 DAA therapy was discontinued in eight patients when transaminase elevation was recognized.
-Overall, the FDA described the following as being the commonly encountered sequence: “… initiation of DAA-based HCV treatment, rapid drop of HCV RNA to undetectable levels within 1-2 weeks after normalization of transaminase levels (if they were elevated), followed by a rise in HBV DNA with or without increase in transaminases between weeks 4-8.”
+Overall, the FDA described the following as the commonly encountered sequence: “ ... initiation of DAA-based HCV treatment, rapid drop of HCV RNA to undetectable levels within one to two weeks after normalization of transaminase levels (if they were elevated), followed by a rise in HBV DNA with or without increase in transaminases between weeks four to eight.”

 The fact that this adverse event was not observed during the clinical trials required for FDA approval has a simple explanation: Coinfection with HBV excluded patients from participation.
 Flares had been observed during treatment with regimens that included interferon-alpha, but this is confounded by the complexity of the effects of the latter, which has both antiviral and immunomodulatory activities.